O'Dally History, Family Crest & Coats of Arms

 Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
 This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname O'Dally are preserved in documents of the family history.
 The various spellings of the name that were found include Daly, Daley, Daylie, Dayley, Dalley, Dailey, Daily, Dailley, Dally, O'Daily, O'Daley and many more.

 Early Notables of the O'Dally family (pre 1700)

-O'Daly (d.
-1617), Irish author of the satire "The Tribes of Ireland"; Dominic O'Daly...
-Another 30 words (2 lines of text) are included under the topic Early O'Dally Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early O'Dally Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Deo fidelis et Regi

 - ^ O'Hart, John, Irish Pedigrees 5th Edition in 2 Volumes.
 Baltimore: Genealogical Publishing Company, 1976.
 Print.
 (ISBN 0-8063-0737-4)

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print